MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_L17_Sharing_Team_Knowledge_using_Azure_Project_Wikis.md

 - **Set up an Azure DevOps organization:** If you don't already have an Azure DevOps organization that you can use for this lab, create one by following the instructions available at [AZ-400 Lab Prerequisites](https://microsoftlearning.github.io/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M00_Validate_lab_environment.html).

-- **Set up the sample EShopOnWeb Project:** If you don't already have the sample EShopOnWeb Project that you can use for this lab, create one by following the instructions available at [AZ-400 Lab Prerequisites](https://microsoftlearning.github.io/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M00_Validate_lab_environment.html).
+- **Set up the sample eShopOnWeb Project:** If you don't already have the sample eShopOnWeb Project that you can use for this lab, create one by following the instructions available at [AZ-400 Lab Prerequisites](https://microsoftlearning.github.io/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M00_Validate_lab_environment.html).

 ## Lab overview